michaelsboost/Character-Party/README.md

 Character Party can be a handy tool you can utilize if you’re having difficulty coming up with an idea of a character to make.

 This app is capable of generating millions of different combinations of characters, job titles, moods you would’ve never thought about combining together.
-Unsure what that animal is?
+Unsure what that animal or category is?
 No problem that’s what the hyperlink is for so you can research more of that animal for your character.

 Screenshot:
 -------------